imagej/imagej.github.io/pages/SPIM_Registration_Method.md

 ### Establishing Bead Correspondences

 ![<b>Figure 2:</b> Rotation invariant local geometric
-descriptor](DescriptorBuildup.png
+descriptor](/images/pages/DescriptorBuildup.png
-"Figure 2: Rotation invariant local geometric descriptor") To register two views \(A\) and \(B\) the corresponding bead pairs
+"Figure 2: Rotation invariant local geometric descriptor")" To register two views \(A\) and \(B\) the corresponding bead pairs
 \((\vec{a},\vec{b})\) have to be identified invariantly to translation and rotation.
 To this end, we developed a *geometric local descriptor* .